Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Introduction

-Food Rescue U.S. (FRUS) is a non-profit platform that facilitates perishable food recovery from local businesses.
-Since its inception in 2011, FRUS has provided over 36 million meals to food insecure individuals in more than 33 locations across the country.
+FRUS is a non-profit platform that facilitates perishable food recovery from local businesses.
+Since its inception in 2011, FRUS has provided over 60 million meals to food insecure individuals in more than 30 locations across the country, and FRUS continues to grow significantly both as a platform and in individual locations.
 In each FRUS location, a site director connects food donors with receiving agencies.
-Since collecting donated food is time-sensitive, the site director also creates a schedule for when the food should be picked up, which is posted on the FRUS app and website (see the left panel of Figure \ref{fig:FRUSplatform}).
+Since collecting donated food is time-sensitive, the site director also creates a schedule for pick-up, which is posted on the FRUS website and app (left two panels of Figure \ref{fig:FRUSplatform}).
 FRUS relies on its large base of thousands of volunteers for transportation.
 At any time, volunteers can log on and ``match'' with an available donation, i.e., sign up to transport donated food for a specified connection at the scheduled time.

 Since most donations are scheduled to recur on a weekly basis, one natural tool for ensuring completion is to encourage volunteers to ``adopt'' donations and commit to repeatedly transporting the same donation each week.
-Adopted matches reduce uncertainty about whether donations can be matched in the subsequent weeks and can lead to an increase in engagement from adopters.
-However, increasing adoption levels does not guarantee an increase in long-term user engagement and growth.
-High adoption levels deplete the number of available match opportunities in the \emph{spot market} for the remaining volunteers, which can reduce the future engagement of these volunteers.
-In other words, there is a fundamental trade-off between adoption and availability.
+Adopted matches reduce uncertainty about whether donations will be transported in the subsequent weeks and can lead to an increase in volunteer retention.
+Consequently, more adoption is generally thought to be desirable for marketplace health and growth.